 Under the California Code of Civil Procedure article 377.60, the following people may bring a wrongful death action:

-- If the decedent has no surviving issue, the persons entitled to inherit under the California intestacy laws can bring a claim.
+- If the decedent has no surviving issue, persons entitled to inherit under California intestacy laws

-- If they were dependent on the decedent, the putative spouse, children of the putative spouse, stepchildren, parents, or legal guardians may bring a claim.
+- If dependent on the decedent, the putative spouse, children of the putative spouse, stepchildren, parents, or legal guardians

-- At the time of the decedent’s death, any minor who resided for the previous 180 days in the household and was dependent on the decedent for at least half of their support may file a claim.
+- Any minor who resided in the household for the previous 180 days and was dependent on the decedent for at least half of their support

-Who can file a claim and when can be confusing.
-If you think you may have a right to file a wrongful death claim, you should speak to an Oakland wrongful death attorney as soon as possible.
+Who can file a claim and when can be complex.
+If you believe you may have the right to file a wrongful death claim, you may wish to consult with an Oakland wrongful death attorney.

 Oakland Wrongful Death Statute of Limitations